0xTacoTruck/cyfrin-security-passwordstore-audit-lesson/README.md

 -   **Chisel**: Fast, utilitarian, and verbose solidity REPL.

-# LESSON NOTES
+# Repository Overview

+This repository is a collection of lesson files for the Cyfrin - Security and Auditing course - 'First audit | PasswordStore' lesson.

+This README.md mainly introduces Foundry which is the framework I use during my learning.

+## Notes

 My notes taken during this course can be found in the Notes.md file of this repository.
+This file is where all learnt knowledge is stored, it represents a combination of what is presented and my own input to help absorb the material faster.

 ## Environment Variables Usage